Last updated: 2026-04-20

 Final-year models are usually the most polished version of a generation, but resale value may dip as buyers anticipate the next redesign.

-Third generation (G06)
+2020: Third generation (G06) Launch

 Should You Buy the 2023 BMW X6?

-The 2023 BMW X6 scores 65/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 65/100, the 2023 BMW X6 lands in "Good" territory — acceptable, but not class-leading.
 2023 is the last model year of the Third generation (G06).

 Compared to the 2024 BMW X6, which scored 3 points lower.
 See also the 2022 BMW X6 for an earlier comparison.